Cessnock High School

-Cessnock High School is a government-funded co-educational comprehensive secondary day school, located in Aberdare, in the Hunter Region of New South Wales, Australia.
+Cessnock High School is a government-funded co-educational comprehensive secondary day school, located in Aberdare, in the Hunter Valley of New South Wales, Australia.

-The school provides the school certificate in Year 10 and the NSW Higher School Certificate (HSC) in Year 12.
+The school provides the NSW Higher School Certificate (HSC) in Year 12.

-The school enrolled approximately 636 students in 2020, from Year 7 to Year 12, of whom 25 percent identified as Indigenous Australians and two percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Peter Riley.
+The school enrolled approximately 627 students in 2024, from Year 7 to Year 12, of whom 24 percent identified as Indigenous Australians and two percent were from a language background other than English.
+The school is operated by the NSW Department of Education; the relieving principal is Belinda Cooper.

 The school is part of the Cessnock Community of Great Public Schools, a local management group consisting of 15 schools designed to improve learning, engagement and wellbeing in the region.

 History

 The school originally opened in 1921 at the location of the current Cessnock Public School.
 The high school was moved to its current site, on Aberdare Road, in May 1938.
 Around the time of its relocation, it was the biggest school in the state, and one of the biggest schools in Australia.
 During World War II, slip trenches were dug out at the school.

 The school celebrated 75 years in 2013.